 This leaves you with a headache if you’re in charge of data protection at your institution.
 How do you handle confidential data?
 How long do you need to keep it?
 How can you dispose of it and keep within the law?
-Educational records are covered by the Data Protection Act in the UK, which means that schools and other educational institutions are responsible under the law for managing and disposing of data securely.
+Educational records are covered by GDPR and the Data Protection Act in the UK, which means that schools and other educational institutions are responsible under the law for managing and disposing of data securely.
 Your responsibility for personal data lasts as long as the data exists, so even very old records are covered by the act.

 Datashredders’ commercial shredding services can help you manage the secure disposal of out-of-date paperwork, computer hardware and storage, but which data should you be covering in your data protection policy?

 The main form of data that a school, college or university holds is likely to be student records, which will have to be kept for a certain amount of time after a student leaves the institution.
 Records are likely to contain personal details such as student names, addresses and dates of birth, as well as educational information.